Celebrating Moon Festival

 More than 1000 students and staff at the University of Sydney gathered to celebrate Moon Festival, one of the largest festivals on the Chinese calendar and one of the most popular cultural events in Sydney.

-The China Studies Centre, Confucius Institute and the University of Sydney Union hosted a day of activities at its Camperdown Campus to help Chinese students celebrate this important festival with students, staff and members of the community.
+The China Studies Centre organised a day of activities centred around this year’s theme of ‘over the moon’ at the University of Sydney’s Camperdown Campus to help Chinese students celebrate this important festival with fellow students, staff and members of the community.

-On display at the event were the Instagram photos submitted by University staff and students as part of an online competition to capture 'what home means to you'.
+On display at the event were the Instagram photos submitted by University staff and students as part of an online competition to capture the theme ‘over the moon’.